airpair/lets-getting-started-with-pencilblue/post.md

 * https://pencilblue.org/blog
 * http://www.reddit.com/r/pencilblue/

-I encourage you to take a look at PencilBlue.

 In future posts, I will show you how to accomplish specific tasks like, building a plugin, theme, controllers and even building a simple blog theme.